 Hashing Function

 By default, HashMap uses a cryptographically secure hashing function that can provide resistance to Denial of Service (DoS) attacks.
 This is not the fastest hashing algorithm out there, but the tradeoff for better security that comes with the drop in performance is worth it.
 If you profile your code and find that the default hash function is too slow for your purposes, you can switch to another function by specifying a different hasher.
 A hasher is a type that implements the BuildHasher trait.
 We’ll be talking about traits and how to implement them in Chapter 10.
+You don't necessarily have to implement your own hasher from scratch; crates.io has libraries that others have shared that provide hashers implementing many common hashing algorithms.

 Summary